yakub808/yakub808/README.md

 loading...
 <!--
 Hello!
-My name is Yakub, I am an architect working on space habitat modules.
+My name is Yakub, I am an architect specializing on space habitat modules.
 Last year I've started my journey throughout the world of computer science.
-Currently learning Python and C languge.
-Any hints and tips much appreciated!
+Currently learning Python and C languge, exploring how coding can enhance space design and 3D modeling.
+Any tips and advice much appreciated!

-🛸 check out my space projects here: https://www.artstation.com/mr_yakub 🖥️ here you can find some of my animations: https://www.youtube.com/@enter_the_void_eu 📡 feel free to contact in case of possible collaboration
+🛸 explore my space projects: https://www.artstation.com/mr_yakub
+🖥️ check out my channel: https://www.youtube.com/@enter_the_void_eu
+📡 feel free to contact in case of possible collaboration

-if you like my work and would like to support me on my path:
+if you enjoy my work and want to support me on my path:
 KO-FI

 -->